ankane/rails-template/README.md

 After a standard Rails 3 project is created, `base.rb` is executed.

-All files in the `template` directory - *except those that begin with . (dot)* - are copied into the new project, overwriting original files when conflicts occur.
+All files in the `template` directory that match `*.*` are copied into the new project, overwriting original files when conflicts occur.

 ## vhost.rb - delete this or replace it with your own virtual host setup script